upbound/docs/content/all-spaces/spaces/fast-aggregate-queries.md

 <!-- vale write-good.TooWordy = NO -->
 <!-- ignore "aggregate" -->

-Fast aggregate queries in Upbound allow users to inspect objects and resources within Spaces control planes.
-The read-only `up query` and `up get` CLI commands allow users to gather information to help improve performance in their control planes.
+Upbound offers a Postgres Query API to allow users to inspect objects and resources within their control planes.
+The read-only `up alpha query` and `up alpha get` CLI commands allow users to gather information to help improve performance in their control planes.

 {{< hint "important" >}}

-This feature is in alpha.
+This feature is in tech preview.
+The query API is only available in the Cloud Space offering.

 {{< /hint >}}

+## Enable the Query API

 ## Query within a space